VeriLang/Veri/README.md

-# Veri
-An official guide to VeriLang
+# Veri Handbook - An official guide to VeriLang